pcarbo/genetic-data-analysis-rcc-2/episodes/02-explore-data.md

 was used).

-You will need to be very patient if you want to use the arrows to scroll to the bottom of the file.
+You will need to be very patient if you want to use the arrows to scroll through the entire file!
 Alternatively, you can use the `tail` command to quickly glance at the bottom of the file.
 Additionally, use `wc` to count the number of SNPs:

 ```bash
 wc -l cfw.bim